safespring/docs/content/storage/duck-cli.md

 and for each of those protocols you use, it wants you to make a URL scheme so it can differentiate between endpoints in case you use it to copy from remoteA to remoteB.
-This in turn shares the config file `forOBmat` that Cyberduck uses, but since you would almost always configure Cyberduck from the GUI, it's not super well documented nor simple.
+This in turn shares the config file `format` that Cyberduck uses, but since you would almost always configure Cyberduck from the GUI, it's not super well documented nor simple.
 For this reason we have made a config file that works with our S3 endpoints.